Updated: February 3, 2023

 At some locations, yes!
 Many branches will return primarily to indoor fitness due to the wear and tear on equipment from exposure to weather.
 For information on the availability of outdoor fitness, please contact your branch.

-What changes will occur in group exercise offerings?
+What changes will occur in group fitness class offerings?

-Most classes will return indoors without social distancing and limited capacity.
+Most classes have returned indoors.
 Some branches will continue to offer classes outdoors.

-We continue to evaluate our group exercise class schedule and will explore adding classes in the coming months.
+We continue to evaluate our group fitness class schedule and will explore adding classes in the coming months.

-Are there group exercise classes available for children?
+Are there group fitness classes available for children?

 We offer family-friendly classes for ages 10 and up!

 These classes are a fun way for families to exercise while spending time together.
-When viewing the group exercise finder, select your branch and "10+" in the age filter to view our available options.
+View all group fitness classes using the group exercise finder.

-No. Reservations will no longer be required for lap swim, recreation/family swim or splash pad areas.
+No. Reservations are not required for lap swim, recreation/family swim or splash pad areas.

 Where can I find the pool schedule?

-Look for the pool schedule (PDF) linked to your branch's homepage.
+Look for the pool schedule (PDF) linked to your branch's home page located in the 'More Hours' section.
 If you don't see it posted, please check back soon.

 Please check with your branch to find out if these amenities are currently available.